 Recovery period

-How quickly the child will return to normal after the operation depends on the type of operation, the size of the adenoids and the resistance of the child's body.
-All patients are given recommendations, thanks to which the healing process is faster.
+How quickly a child will return to normal after surgery depends on the type of operation, the size of the adenoids and the resistance of the child’s body.
+All patients are given recommendations to help speed up the recovery process.

 • Compliance with the regime.

-If the operation is performed classically or endoscopically, you need to stay in bed on the first day after the procedure.
-Walking is allowed a few days after the operation, and visiting kindergarten or school - at least a week later.
-It is worth limiting physical activity within 2 weeks after the intervention.
+If the operation was performed classically or endoscopically, you need to stay in bed on the first day after the procedure.
+Walking is allowed a few days after the operation, and visiting a kindergarten or school is allowed at least a week later.
+Limit physical exercise costs for 2 weeks after the intervention.

 • Personal hygiene.

-Do not forget about daily brushing your teeth 2 times a day.
-Supplement oral and throat hygiene by rinsing with a disinfectant solution after meals.
-Rinsing the nasal passages with saline is allowed 2-3 days after the intervention.
+Don't forget to brush your teeth twice a day.
+Oral and throat hygiene should be supplemented by rinsing with a disinfectant solution after eating.
+Rinsing the nasal passages saline solution allowed 2-3 days after the intervention.

-If the operation took place in the cold season, you should avoid the child's stay in the cold for a long time.
-Heat inhalations, swimming pools, saunas, baths are prohibited.
+If the operation took place during the cold season, you should avoid exposing the child to the cold for a long time.
+Thermal inhalations, visiting swimming pools, saunas, baths are prohibited.

 • Diet.

-Avoid foods that can injure the delicate mucous membrane after surgery.
-It is recommended to take only warm, liquid, soft food.
-Mild soups, cereals, stewed vegetables are perfect.
+You should avoid foods that can injure the delicate mucous membrane after surgery.
+It is recommended to take only liquid, soft foods that are warm.
+Mild soups, porridges, vegetable stew.
 Some experts recommend eating cold food and ice cream on the 2-3rd day after treatment.
-This promotes early healing of wounds.
+This promotes rapid healing of wounds.

 Conclusion

 Adenoids are a very common disease among frequently ill children.
-The question of whether it is necessary to remove the adenoids and how best to do it arises among many parents.
-Whether surgical treatment is necessary or whether it is possible to dispense with the use of drugs is decided by the otolaryngologist individually in each case.
+The question of whether it is necessary to remove the adenoids and how best to do this arises for many parents.
+Is surgical treatment necessary or can it be used? medicines, is decided by an otolaryngologist individually in each case.

-Graduated from Lugansk State Medical University with a degree in Pediatrics in 2010, graduated from an internship in Neonatology in 2017, in 2017 she was assigned category 2 in Neonatology.
-I work in the Lugansk Republican Perinatal Center, previously - a department for newborns in the Rovenka maternity hospital.
+She graduated from Lugansk State Medical University with a degree in Pediatrics in 2010, completed an internship in the specialty “Neonatology” in 2017, and in 2017 she was awarded category 2 in the specialty “Neonatology”.
+I work in Lugansk Republican perinatal center, formerly - the department for newborns of the Rovenkovsky maternity hospital.
 I specialize in nursing premature babies.

 All materials on the site were prepared by specialists in the field of surgery, anatomy and specialized disciplines.

-All recommendations are indicative and cannot be applied without consulting your doctor.
+All recommendations are indicative in nature and are not applicable without consulting a doctor.

-Adenotomy is one of the most frequent surgical interventions in ENT practice, which does not lose its relevance even with the appearance of a mass of other methods of treating pathology.
-The operation eliminates the symptoms of adenoiditis, prevents the dangerous consequences of the disease and significantly improves the quality of life of patients.
+Adenotomy is one of the most common surgical interventions in ENT practice, which does not lose its relevance even with the advent of a host of other methods for treating pathology.
+The operation eliminates the symptoms of adenoiditis, prevents dangerous consequences diseases and significantly improves the quality of life of patients.

-Often, adenotomy is performed in childhood, the predominant age of patients is babies from 3 years old and preschool children.
-It is at this age that adenoiditis is most widespread, because the child is actively in contact with the external environment and other people, meets new infections and develops immunity to them.
+Often adenotomy is performed in childhood, the predominant age of patients is children from 3 years old and preschool children.
+It is at this age that adenoiditis is most common, because the child actively contacts the external environment and other people, encounters new infections and develops immunity to them.

-The pharyngeal tonsil is part of the Valdeyer-Pirogov lymphoid ring, which is designed to contain the infection below the pharynx.
-The protective function can turn into a serious pathology when the lymphatic tissue begins to grow disproportionately more than is required for local immunity.
+The pharyngeal tonsil is part of the Waldeyer-Pirogov lymphoid ring, which is designed to contain infection below the pharynx.
+The protective function can turn into a serious pathology when the lymphatic tissue begins to grow disproportionately larger than is required for local immunity.

-An enlarged amygdala creates a mechanical obstruction in the pharynx, which is manifested by impaired breathing, and also serves as a hotbed of constant reproduction of all kinds of microbes.
-The initial degrees of adenoiditis are treated conservatively, although the symptoms of the disease are already there.
-The lack of effect from therapy and the progression of pathology leads patients to a surgeon.
+An enlarged tonsil creates a mechanical obstruction in the pharynx, which manifests itself as breathing problems, and also serves as a source of constant reproduction of all kinds of microbes.
+Initial degrees adenoiditis is treated conservatively, although symptoms of the disease already exist.
+The lack of effect of therapy and the progression of pathology leads patients to a surgeon.

-In itself, an increase in the pharyngeal tonsil is not a reason for surgery.
-Specialists will do everything possible to help the patient in a conservative way, because the operation is an injury and a certain risk.
-However, it happens that you cannot do without it, then the ENT weighs all the pros and cons, talks with the parents, if we are talking about a small patient, and appoints the date of the intervention.
+Enlargement of the pharyngeal tonsil in itself is not a reason for surgery.
+Specialists will do everything possible to help the patient in conservative ways, because surgery is an injury and a certain risk.
+However, it happens that it cannot be done without it, then the ENT weighs all the pros and cons, talks with the parents if we are talking about a small patient, and sets a date for the intervention.

-Many parents know that the lymphoid pharyngeal ring is the most important barrier to infection, therefore they are afraid that after the operation the child will lose this protection and will become sick more often.
-Doctors explain to them that the abnormally overgrown lymphoid tissue not only does not fulfill its direct role, but also supports chronic inflammation, prevents the child from growing and developing correctly, creates the risk of dangerous complications, therefore, in these cases, one cannot hesitate or hesitate, and the only way is to save the child from suffering will be surgical intervention.
+Many parents know that the lymphoid pharyngeal ring is the most important barrier to infection, so they are afraid that after the operation the child will lose this protection and will get sick more often.
+Doctors explain to them that abnormally overgrown lymphoid tissue not only does not fulfill its direct role, but also supports chronic inflammation, prevents the child from growing and developing properly, creates a risk dangerous complications, therefore, in these cases there is no need to think or hesitate, and the only way to save the child from suffering will be surgical intervention.

-• Frequent recurrent respiratory infections that do not respond well to conservative therapy and cause the progression of adenoiditis;
+• Frequent recurrent respiratory infections, difficult to respond to conservative therapy and causing progression of adenoiditis;

 • Recurrent otitis media and hearing loss in one or both ears;

-• Violations of speech and physical development in a child;
+• Speech and physical development disorders in a child;

 • Difficulty breathing with sleep apnea;

-• Changes in the bite and the formation of a specific "adenoid" face.
+• Changes in bite and formation of a specific “adenoid” face.

 degree of adenoiditis

-The main reason for the intervention is the third degree of adenoiditis, entailing difficulty in breathing through the nose, and constantly exacerbating infections of the upper respiratory tract and ENT organs.
-In a small child, the correct physical development is disturbed, the face acquires characteristic features, which it will be almost impossible to correct later.
-In addition to physical suffering, the patient experiences psycho-emotional anxiety, lacks sleep due to the impossibility of normal breathing, and intellectual development suffers.
+The main reason for intervention is the third degree of adenoiditis, leading to difficulty breathing through the nose, and constantly worsening infections of the upper respiratory tract and ENT organs.
+In a small child, proper physical development is disrupted, the face becomes character traits, which will be almost impossible to correct later.
+In addition to physical suffering, the patient experiences psycho-emotional anxiety, lacks sleep due to the inability to breathe normally, and suffers from intellectual development.

-Difficulty nasal breathing and frequent infections of the ENT organs are considered the main symptoms of severe adenoiditis.
-The child breathes through the mouth, because of which the skin of the lips becomes dry and cracked, and the face becomes puffy and stretched.
-Attention is drawn to the constantly open mouth, and at night the parents hear with concern how hard it is for the baby to breathe.
-There may be episodes of nocturnal respiratory arrests, when the amygdala completely blocks the airways with its volume.
+The main symptoms of severe adenoiditis are difficulty in nasal breathing and frequent infections of the ENT organs.
+The child breathes through the mouth, which is why the skin of the lips becomes dry and cracked, and the face becomes puffy and stretched.
+The constantly slightly open mouth attracts attention, and at night parents hear with concern how hard it is for the baby to breathe.
+Episodes of nocturnal breathing stops are possible, when the tonsil completely blocks the airways with its volume.

-It is important that the surgery to remove the adenoids is performed before there are irreversible changes and serious complications of a seemingly small problem limited to the pharynx.
-Late treatment and, moreover, its absence can cause disability, therefore, it is unacceptable to ignore the pathology.
+It is important that adenoid removal surgery be performed before irreversible changes and serious complications occur from a seemingly minor problem limited to the pharynx.
+Untimely treatment, and especially its absence, can cause disability, so it is unacceptable to ignore the pathology.

 The best age for adenotomy in children is 3-7 years.
-Unreasonable postponement of the operation leads to serious consequences:
+Unreasonably postponing surgery leads to serious consequences:

 1. Persistent hearing loss;